KhrySystem/Dragon/README.md

 Dragon uses CMake to build, and provides a FindDragon.cmake file to easily include Dragon into your project.

 ### Building From Source
 Dragon will reconfigure it's entire structure after finalizing all of the targets in Dragon.
-By default, this value is "C:\DragonSDK\" on Windows, "~\DragonSDK\" on Linux, and "\Applications\".
+By default, this value is "C:\DragonSDK\" on Windows, "~\DragonSDK\" on Linux, and "\Applications\" on MacOS.
 Using CMake, add
 ```sh
 cmake -DDragon_INSTALL_DIR:String=${PREFERRED_INSTALL}
 ```